RETURN TO THE ROOTS

 Storytelling + Theater

-We then move towards Storytelling because by sharing our truth with others, we let both our light and our darkness be seen.
+We move towards Storytelling because by sharing our truth with others, we let both our light and our darkness be seen.
 This way we can be heard, held and related to by others instead of hidden away.

 At Return to the Roots, we honor lived experience as sacred knowledge and center voices that have often been erased, silenced, or marginalized.
 Understanding healing as relational, embodied, and collective, justice lives in how stories are held, whose stories are told, and whose pain is not turned away.